 Home Lab – Detection & Response Environment

-My personal cybersecurity lab is built for hands-on blue team practice: log analysis, packet inspection, detection engineering, threat hunting, and incident response simulation.
+My personal cybersecurity lab is built for hands-on cybersecurity practice: log analysis, packet inspection, detection engineering, threat hunting, and incident response simulation.

 Current Hardware

-- KAMRUI Essenx E1 Mini PC – Primary Lab Server
+- Dell OptiPlex 7050 Micro – Primary Lab Server

 Intel Core i5-8350U • 16 GB RAM • 256 GB SSD • Windows 10 Pro - Netgear GS308 – 8-Port Gigabit Unmanaged Switch